 The region’s towns, cellar doors and natural wonders are all within easy driving distance of each other.
 Pick up maps and invaluable local knowledge from the Southern Highlands Welcome Centre in Mittagong, a pretty town with fine colonial buildings and specialty stores.

-Bowral is home to the annual Tulip Time Festival and the Bradman Museum and International Cricket Hall of Fame, which commemorates legendary Australian batsman Sir Don Bradman.
-A short drive southwest is historic Berrima and the convict-built Surveyor General Inn, a sandstone pub.
+Bowral is home to the annual Tulip Time Festival and the Bradman Museum and International Cricket Hall of Fame, which commemorates legendary Australian cricketer Sir Donald Bradman.
+A short drive southwest is the village of Berrima, with its convict-built Surveyor General Inn.

-For breathtaking wilderness, visit the magnificent Fitzroy Falls in the vast Morton National Park.
+For jaw-dropping views, visit the dramatic Fitzroy Falls in the Morton National Park.
 Near the village of Robertson is the splendid Belmore Falls.
-There are enjoyable bushwalks, such as the Lovers Walking Track, and exhilarating cycling trails near Bundanoon, a tourist destination since the 1920s.
+The region is full of enjoyable bushwalks, such as the Lovers walking track.
+There’s exhilarating cycling tracks near Bundanoon.

-The food and wine experiences are delicious.
-Deep volcanic soils support a range of produce, from beef and dairy to wine grapes and truffles.
-The high altitude is perfect for cool-climate wines, with plenty of wineries to visit.
+The Southern Highlands is a foodie’s paradise, with rich volcanic soils supporting a range of produce, including beef, dairy and truffles.
+The high altitude is perfect for cool-climate wines, with plenty of cellar doors to visit.
 There are acclaimed restaurants too, such as Biota Dining and Eschalot.

-Check out the events calendar for epicurean and flower festivals as well as shows, concerts and exhibitions.
-Places to stay suit various budgets and include campgrounds, motels, cottages, guesthouses, health retreats and the Hillview Heritage Hotel, a colonial manor in Sutton Forest.
+Check out the events calendar for what’s on, from festivals and shows to concerts and exhibitions.
+Places to stay suit various budgets.
+There’s campgrounds, motels, cottages, guesthouses, health retreats and the Hillview Heritage Hotel, a colonial manor in Sutton Forest.